Impact Analysis of a Golf Ball

 - Nonlinear Structural Materials Module and

-- Multibody Dynamics Module, or Structural Mechanics Module
+- either the Multibody Dynamics Module, or Structural Mechanics Module

 The combination of COMSOL® products required to model your application depends on several factors and may include boundary conditions, material properties, physics interfaces, and part libraries.
 Particular functionality may be common to several products.
 To determine the right combination of products for your modeling needs, review the Specification Chart and make use of a free evaluation license.
 The COMSOL Sales and Support teams are available for answering any questions you may have regarding this.